-Question 1 CODES 61L1 BUT "Don't know" Which is your favourite Star Wars character?
+Question 1 CODES 61L1 BUT 5 "Don't know" Which is your favorite Star Wars character?

-- 1: Luke Skywalker
+1: Luke Skywalker

-- 2: Han Solo
+2: Han Solo

-- 3: Darth Vader
+3: Darth Vader

-- 4: Yoda
+4: Yoda

-Create a script with an unaided awareness question and an aided awareness question

-Flow Control
+10. Flow Control

-As stated before.
-A questionnaire is always linear, both for the scripter, as well as for the people who will later fill in the questionnaire.
+As stated before, a questionnaire is always linear, both for the scripter, as well as for the people who will later fill in the questionnaire.
 It should therefore be as easy as possible to get from the beginning to the end of the questionnaire.
 Not all questions will be asked of all people.
 Some questions will only be asked if people meet certain conditions.
 Making sure people only get the questions they are supposed to get, is called flow control.
 You, the scripter, will control the flow of the respondents throughout the questionnaire.
 It is also called "routing"; you dictate the route that respondents take through the questionnaire.